What is Load Testing & Why is Load Testing Important?

 Load Testing Best Practices

-Your website and applications are critical to the success of your business.
-It’s typically the first thing that customers will see, and if it is at all sluggish or goes down, they’ll find another place to go.
+Your website and applications are critical for the success of your business.
+It’s typically the first thing customers will see, and if it’s sluggish or crashes, they’ll quickly find an alternative.
 The faster your pages load, the more likely customers will stay – and return in the future.
-Load testing your website and applications ensures that they will function under anticipated loads and gives insight into any errors that may be affecting performance.
-We’ll discuss six best practices that you can implement to maintain a great user experience.
+Load testing your websites and applications ensures they will function under an anticipated level of users and gives insight into any errors that may be affecting processes.
+We’ll discuss five best practices you can implement so you can maintain a great user experience.

 - Identify business goals and objectives.
 Consider what the other departments within your organization, like marketing, operations, and project managers believe the performance goals for the website or application are.
 And separately, ask them what they think the goals of the load testing effort are.
-You may find that their questions or concerns are aligned, or not aligned, with what you think are important within the scope of the project, but nonetheless, it serves to ensure you’re covering your bases to deliver an excellent user experience.
+You may find out if their questions or concerns are aligned, or not aligned, with what you think are important within the scope of the project, but nonetheless, it ensures you’re covering your bases to deliver an excellent user experience.

-- Determine metrics/what to measure.
-There’s no standard list here as it will depend on the application, mix of technologies used, and environment, but some of the more common criteria include user perceived response time, response time by specific geography, resource utilization (CPU, memory, disk, bandwidth), number of errors, maximum user load, and other business performance metrics.
+2. Determine metrics you’d like measured.
+There’s no standard list here as it will depend on the application, mix of technologies used, and environment, but some of the more common criteria include user perceived response time, response time by specific geography, resource utilization (CPU, memory, disk, bandwidth), number of errors, maximum users, and other business performance metrics.

-- Design a load test.
-When designing a load test, you will want to determine a few factors, such as how much load to test, determine what transactions will be included, and what combination or sequence they will take. along with.
-If you don’t’ know where to start, you may need to engage other internal departments, such has IT or marketing, in order to collect historical data on previous and/or similar applications, such number of concurrent users, peak sessions in a given hour, page views, etc., from an analytics tool.
-Another great spot to look for information can be your competition.
+3. Design a load test.
+When designing a test, you will want to determine a few factors, like how much load to test, determine what transactions to include, and what combination or sequence they will take. along with.
+If you don’t know where to start your test, you may need to engage other internal departments, such has IT or marketing, in order to collect historical testing data from previous and/or similar applications, such number of concurrent users, peak sessions in a given hour, page views, etc., from an analytics tool.
+Another great spot for information?
+Your competition.
 The competitors within your industry may have published information or public press releases about their specific customer metrics.
-This might give you a baseline to start your load tests from.
-Other factors to consider, especially for web applications, are specific navigation paths, delays, browsers/devices used, and geography.
-The bottom line is to create a test that best matches your customer’s environment.
+This might give you a baseline to start your tests from.
+Other factors for consideration, especially for web applications, are specific navigation paths, delays, browsers/devices used, and geography.
+The bottom line is to create testing that best matches your user’s environment.

-- Always keep the user experience in mind.
-Customer satisfaction is critical to the success of your business.
-That’s the whole point to load testing your website and applications.
+5. Always keep the user experience in mind.
+Customer satisfaction is critical for the success of your business.
+That’s the whole point when load testing your website and applications.
 As stated before, the more you can do to ensure your site and applications perform well, the more likely customers will revisit a site or re-enter an application.

 How to Choose a Load Testing Tool

 There’s no end to the amount and variety of tools and platforms in the market today, with a variety of features.
-From platforms that leverage open-source only tools like BlazeMeter, to headless browser only solutions like Phantom JS, or platforms that offer multiple user simulations, such as LoadView.
-Choose a load testing platform that fits your needs and requirements.
+From platforms leveraging open-source only tools like BlazeMeter, to headless browser only solutions like Phantom JS, or platforms offering multiple user simulations, like LoadView.
+Choose a load testing platform best suited to your needs and requirements.

-It’s really going to depend on your business needs, objectives, environment, and budget.
+It really depends on your business needs, objectives, environment, and budget.
 With that in mind, the tool you choose should, at a minimum, be able to determine if your site or application will stand up to real-world conditions.
 Some of the questions and criteria you should ask yourself when choosing a load testing tool should include the following:

 - Is it easy to use?
 Is it complex to setup?

-- Quickly create test scripts and execute a load test
+- Quickly create test scripts and execute a test

 - Support for the most frequently used browsers and/or devices